matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

         { major: 'F', minor: 'Dm', enharmonicMajor: 'E#', enharmonicMinor: null }
     ];

-    const simplifiedRoot = currentChord.match(/^[A-Ga-g][b#]?/)[0];
+    // Extract the root note of the current chord (e.g., 'C' from 'Cmaj7') const simplifiedRoot = currentChord.match(/^[A-Ga-g][b#]?/)[0];
     let currentKey = null;
     let chordType = '';

-    // Loop through the circle to find a match for (let i = 0; i < circle.length; i++) {
+    // Loop through the Circle of Fifths to find a matching key for (let i = 0; i < circle.length; i++) {
-        if (circle[i].major === simplifiedRoot || circle[i].enharmonicMajor === simplifiedRoot) {
+        // Check if the chord is a major or its enharmonic equivalent if (circle[i].major === simplifiedRoot || circle[i].enharmonicMajor === simplifiedRoot) {
             currentKey = circle[i];
             chordType = 'major';
             break;
-        } else if (circle[i].minor === simplifiedRoot || circle[i].enharmonicMinor === simplifiedRoot) {
+        // Check if the chord is a minor or its enharmonic equivalent } else if (circle[i].minor === simplifiedRoot || circle[i].enharmonicMinor === simplifiedRoot) {
             currentKey = circle[i];
             chordType = 'minor';